tougheryeti604/dBHt_prediction_II/README.md

 ### u_train_model_dBHt_CrossAttMini.py

 Cross Attention Transformer model used for training to predict dBHt values, with mini mini batch backpropagation + mini batch gradient descent implemented

+Checkpoint for saving of model parameters implemented, in case training loop is cut due to lack of memory.